0username1/Text-Summarizer/README.md

 # Text Summarization

-To run the code, Open Git Bash and run the below commands :
+To run the code, use below commands in project directory :
 1. npm init
 2. nodemon app.js